jenreh/manakit/components/manakit-mantine/docs/MANTINE_TIPTAP_GUIDE.md

 ## Installation

-The RichTextEditor component is included in the `reflex-mantine` package.
+The RichTextEditor component is included in the `manakit-mantine` package.
 All required NPM dependencies are automatically installed when you use the component.

 ### NPM Dependencies